huseyinbattal3469/microsoft_project_FY24/README.md

 ## Acknowledgments

 This project was developed as part of the Microsoft Turkey FY24 Summer Internship program by Huseyin Battal.
 Special thanks to Barbaros Gunay for his support and guidance.

----

-Feel free to customize this further to suit your project!